Bandai Namco Entertainment: History

 On 2 April 2012, Namco Bandai Games spun off its development operations into a new company called Namco Bandai Studios.
 The new company was spurred by Namco Bandai's interest in faster development times and tighter cohesion between disparate development teams.
 It comprises approximately 1,000 employees, who were already part of Namco Bandai.

 In March 2013, Namco Bandai Games established two new game studios.
 The first, Namco Bandai Studios Singapore, is Namco Bandai's "leading development center" in Asia and develops game content for the Asia Pacific market.
 The second studio, Namco Bandai Studios Vancouver, works on online social games and game content development for North America and Europe, and is part of the Center for Digital Media (CDM).
 In July 2013, it was announced that Namco Bandai Partners' operations would be merged into Namco Bandai Games Europe to push distribution and publishing into one entity.

 Previous logo was used from 2015 to 2022.

 In January 2014, Namco Bandai Games and its development division Namco Bandai Studios became Bandai Namco Games and Bandai Namco Studios, respectively.
 The change unified the brand internationally in order to increase the "value" and "appeal" of the name.
 The full company name was changed to Bandai Namco Entertainment on 1 April 2015.

-In February 2014, Bandai Namco Holdings announced that beginning in April, they would cease publishing video games under the singular Namco, Bandai, and Banpresto labels; with all current and upcoming video games being published under the standard Bandai Namco Games label from then on.
+In February 2014, Bandai Namco Holdings announced that beginning in April, it would cease publishing video games under the singular Namco, Bandai, and Banpresto labels; with all current and upcoming video games being published under the standard Bandai Namco Games label from then on.

 On 1 April 2018, the amusement machine business division of Bandai Namco Entertainment was transferred over to sister company Bandai Namco Amusement.

-On 31 July 2019, Bandai Namco Entertainment strengthen its mobile operations with the by establishing a mobile development studio based in Barcelona, Spain named Bandai Namco Mobile that would focus on developing and marketing mobile games for markets outside of Asia within the.
+On 31 July 2019, Bandai Namco Entertainment strengthen its mobile operations with the by establishing a mobile development studio based in Barcelona, Spain named Bandai Namco Mobile that would focus on developing and marketing mobile games for markets outside of Asia.
 The new mobile game development studio opened a year later in 2020 with Bandai Namco Europe & Bandai Namco America president and CEO Naoki Katashima leading the mobile division.

 At the end of January 2020, Bandai Namco Entertainment who had established its joint-venture BXD with Drecom back three years prior in May 2017 had announced its acquisition of the remaining 49% of its joint-venture subsidiary BXD from its partner Drecom.

-In September 2020, Bandai Namco Entertainment Europe and Oceania acquired Canadian video game developer Reflector Entertainment.
+In September 2020, Bandai Namco Entertainment Europe acquired Canadian video game developer Reflector Entertainment.

-In February 2021, Bandai Namco Entertainment Europe took a minorty stake in German developer Limbic Entertainment, eventually becoming the majority stakeholder in October 2022.
+In February 2021, Bandai Namco Entertainment Europe took a minority stake in German developer Limbic Entertainment, eventually becoming the majority stakeholder in October 2022.

 In March 2021, Bandai Namco Amusement announced that withdrawal of the arcade game facility business in North America due to closure of various gaming facilities from the COVID-19 pandemic.
 Despite the announcement, Bandai Namco Amusement America was not affected by this withdrawal.
 In April 2021, Bandai Namco Entertainment America announced it would close its Santa Clara office and move to a new Southern California office.